-Following his concerts in Germany this past summer of Brahms’ 2nd Piano Concerto with the Tübingen Academic Orchestra, a reviewer from the Schwäbisches Tagblatt wrote: “Most beautiful were his brilliantly glittering high figurations under the shelter of the big climactic orchestral tuttis, a turbulently urging Scherzo, a serenely melodious Andante, all inwardness, where the piano entry with its tones slowly rising from the depth, discovering itself in wonderment, held the 750 listeners spellbound.
+Following his concerts in Germany in 2019 of Brahms’ 2nd Piano Concerto with the Tübingen Academic Orchestra, a reviewer from the Schwäbisches Tagblatt wrote: “Most beautiful were his brilliantly glittering high figurations under the shelter of the big climactic orchestral tuttis, a turbulently urging Scherzo, a serenely melodious Andante, all inwardness, where the piano entry with its tones slowly rising from the depth, discovering itself in wonderment, held the 750 listeners spellbound.
 The distinctive and transparent Hungarian dance motifs of the Finale, in good balance with the orchestra, brought thunderous applause”.

 Itay Goren has performed in Europe, Asia, the Pacific and the United States.
 His recitals in Madrid, Prague, Paris, and New York City were greeted with high acclaim.
 After his concert at the Festival de Cámera in Villaviciosa de Odon in Spain, a review of the festival characterized his performance as being “especially emotional”.
 Other notable festival appearances include the Pacific Summer Music Festival in Guam, The American Music Festival in France and the Hindemithon Festival in New Jersey.